What is CFD Transaction?

 Access to Global Markets

-Phillip offers equity contracts from Singapore, United States, Hong Kong, China, Malaysia, Australia and Japan while we have a wider spectrum for World Indices CFD.
+Phillip offers equity contracts from Singapore, United States, Hong Kong, China, Malaysia, Australia, Japan, and United Kingdom while we have a wider spectrum for World Indices CFD.

 - Maximum quantity per order: 500,000 shares